Inflect logo

 Power Analysis

-Average Cost Of Power: Industrial electricity rates in the region are estimated between C$0.08 and C$0.11 per kWh, as of September 2025.
-This competitive pricing, driven by a grid dominated by hydroelectric and nuclear power, offers significant operational savings compared to other North American markets.
+Average Cost Of Power: Power costs in Kamloops are estimated between CAD $0.07–$0.10/kWh as of September 2025.
+This competitive pricing, driven by British Columbia's extensive hydroelectric resources, offers significant operational savings for power-dense deployments.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Kamloops are positioned to serve the Thompson-Nicola Regional District's economy, including sectors like natural resources, logistics, and education.
-It offers a low-latency option for businesses operating throughout the BC interior.
+Proximity To Key Business Districts: Data centers in Kamloops are positioned to serve the Thompson-Okanagan region, supporting key local industries such as logistics, natural resources, healthcare, and education.
+This proximity provides low-latency connectivity for regional business operations.

 Natural Disaster Risk

-Kamloops has a Low overall natural disaster risk profile, with an INFORM score of 2.7 out of 10, as of September 2025.
-This makes it one of the safer locations in Western Canada for critical infrastructure.
+Kamloops has a low overall natural disaster risk profile, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
+This makes it a highly stable location for critical infrastructure, especially compared to coastal areas.
+The most notable environmental risks for the region are river flooding and earthquakes, though both are rated as moderate concerns within the global risk model.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business